lovelejess/ios-udacity-nanodegree/MemeMe/README.md

-MemeMe# - iOS Udacity App
+# MemeMe - iOS Udacity App

+MemeMe 1.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
+After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.

 ## Getting Started